domonkoss/ceudsd/seminar/4-nosql/README.md

 ```

 #### Fuzzy
-Show me the tailnums for tail numbers starting with any character, followed by “2”, followed by 2 any character, followed by :jb”:
+Show me the tailnums for tail numbers starting with any character, followed by “2”, followed by 2 any character, followed by "jb"
 ```
 http://ceudsd.net:8081/solr/dsdcore/select?fl=tailnum&q=tailnum:?2??jb
 ```